 Many lenders have strict requirements regarding the amount of time a business needs to have been operating.
 However, people looking to start a new business can also access funding without the need to offer security.
 Find out more about start-up loans in our guide.

 How to compare unsecured business loans

 Unsecured business loans come with a range of features that you can look at to compare your options.
 Make sure you check the following:

-- Loan amount.
 Lenders have set minimum and maximum amounts that they will lend, so make sure the amount you need is on offer from the lender.

-- Turnaround time.
 Many lenders can now get your approved funds to you within 24 hours, but other lenders may take longer.
 If you need your funds by a certain time, make sure the lender is able to accommodate this.

-- Fees.
 Up-front and ongoing fees such as application fees and monthly fees may apply to your business loan.
 You may also need to pay a loan documentation fee or direct debit fee.
 Comparing the level of fees you need to pay can help you determine its competitiveness.

 Is there anything to keep in mind before I apply?

 The two main things to consider are the cost of the loan and whether your business can afford it.
 Consider your current profits and cash flow and find out how long the loan term will be.
 By incorporating the repayments into your budget you can see whether you are able to afford it.

 How to apply for an unsecured business loan